Target-absent Human Attention: Experiments

 \subsection{Implementation Details}

 \myheading{Network structure.} Following \cite{yang2020predicting}, we resize the input images to $320\times 512$ for computational efficiency.
-As shown in \Fref{fig:ffm}, our model has three components: a set of $1\times1$ convolutional layers that maps the feature maps in the feature pyramid to the same dimension (i.e., the number of channels in FFMs); an object detection module; and a fixation prediction module.
+As shown in \Fref{fig:ffm}, our model has three components: a set of $1\times1$ convolutional layers that project the feature maps in the feature pyramid to the same dimension (i.e., the number of channels in FFMs); an object detection module; and a fixation prediction module.
 We set the number of FFMs channels to 128.
 The fixation prediction module and the object detection module share the same ConvNet consisting of three consecutive convolutional blocks which reduce the spatial resolution of the input foveated feature maps (FFMs) by a factor of 8 (from $160\times 256$ to $20\times 32$).
 In between two consecutive convolutional layers of a convolutional block, we apply Layer Normalization \cite{ba2016layer} and a ReLU activation function.
 Finally, the fixation prediction module uses two convolutional layers to map the output of the shared ConvNet into 18 attention maps (one for each target in COCO-Search18 \cite{chen2021coco}).
-The object detection module has similar structure, but outputs 80 center maps (one for each object category in COCO \cite{lin2014microsoft}).
+The object detection module has a similar structure, but outputs 80 center maps (one for each object category in COCO \cite{lin2014microsoft}).
+Note that the backbone networks of all models in this paper are kept fixed during training.
 Detailed network parameters are in supplementary.